-Underground cables
+LV Service spans are excluded from LV overhead conductor but are included in Services overhead conductor.

+Only HV lines overhead conductor owned by TasNeworks are reported.

-- TasNetworks does not have reliable historical records of the installation date of HV or LV cables.
-TasNetworks' implemented a project to better estimate the age of the HV cables in the distribution network; - For HV cables, a spreadsheet was developed that uses GIS connectivity traces to determine the physical asset, to which the cable is connected.
-The age of the cable is assumed to be equal to the age of the asset, to which it is connected; - For LV cables, TasNetworks' developed a low voltage connectivity model to create a vegetation span model.
+TasNetworks does not have reliable historical records of the installation date of HV or LV cables.
+TasNetworks' implemented a project to better estimate the age of the HV cables in the distribution network;

+For HV cables, a GIS connectivity trace was used to determine the physical asset, to which the cable is connected.
+The age of the cable is assumed to be equal to the age of the asset, to which it is connected;

+For LV cables, a model similar to TasNetworks' vegetation span model was developed to create a low voltage connectivity model.
 This model is also used to determine the connectivity of LV cables, where possible, to the transformers to which they are connected.
-The age of LV cables is approximated as the age of the transformer from which the cable is supplied; and - Where ages of these assets are not known, cables are assigned ages proportionally, from the population of cables, whose age is known.
+The age of LV cables is approximated as the age of the transformer from which the cable is supplied; and

+Where the ages of these assets are not known, cables are assigned ages proportionally, from the population of cables, whose age is known.